mapbox/modejs/README.md

+In many cases it makes more sense to query the database directly, for data in Athena, you can use the node module https://github.com/mapbox/athena  to help with polling for results, or the Athena REST API directly.

 modejs is a library and cli for interacting with the modeanalytics.com api.
 Its not really documented, and might break.
 But this make it easier fetch data from mode and run more analysis locally.